-Businesses also benefit financially from prioritizing worksites wellness.
+Businesses also benefit financially from prioritizing worksite wellness.
 Lost productivity, absenteeism and direct medical expenses are costly for employers.

-- Lost productivity due to absenteeism costs employers an estimated \$1,685 per employee.
-Centers for Disease Control and Prevention (CDC) - Lost productivity costs due to poor presenteeism (where employees are at work but not able to perform fully because of sickness or stress) are even higher. - Harvard Business Review - The cost of obesity for a company with 1,000 employees is estimated to be \$277,000 per year.
-CDC - Employed adults miss more than 164 million hours a year due to dental issues.
-Surgeon General - Direct healthcare costs attributable to six factors-body mass index (BMI), blood pressure, total cholesterol, blood glucose, tobacco use and alcohol use-accounts for an added \$623 per employee every year. - Thomson Reuters Workforce Wellness Index
+- for Disease Control and Prevention (CDC)). - Lost productivity costs due to poor presenteeism (where employees are at work but not able to perform fully because of sickness or stress) are even higher (Harvard Business Review). - The cost of obesity for a company with 1,000 employees is estimated to be \$277,000 per year (CDC). - Employed adults miss more than 164 million hours a year due to dental issues (Surgeon General). - Direct health care costs attributable to six factors-body mass index (BMI), blood pressure, total cholesterol, blood glucose, tobacco use and alcohol use-account for an added \$623 per employee every year (Thomson Reuters Workforce Wellness Index).